 The Darwin Waterfront Precinct is a thriving centre for dining, shopping, fishing, and so much more.
-It consists of Stokes Hill Wharf restaurants and is connected to Darwin’s CBD, both of which are lively places for exploration.
-There are also waterfront lagoons where you can cool off during the day, and swim at the Darwin wave pool is truly a fun thing to do.
-At night the Deckchair Cinema allows you to take the films out in the open.
+It consists of Stokes Hill Wharf restaurants and is connected to Darwin’s CBD, both lively places for exploration.
+There are also waterfront lagoons where you can cool off during the day, and swimming at the Darwin wave pool is truly fun.
+The Deckchair Cinema lets you take the films out at night.

 Cullen Bay Marina

 Cullen Bay is a marina located less than two kilometres away from the city centre of Darwin.
-It is a relaxing place that encapsulates the modern and vibrant qualities of Australia.
+It is a relaxing place that encapsulates Australia’s modern and vibrant qualities.
 You can satisfy your taste buds with an eclectic blend of flavours from top seafood restaurants or enjoy fresh local fish and chips.
-It is a lovely place to sit back and view private yachts, fishing boats, and sunset cruise boats while sipping a glass of wine and eating delicious seafood in Darwin.
+It is a lovely place to sit back and view private yachts, fishing boats, and sunset cruise boats while sipping wine and eating delicious seafood in Darwin.

-Fannie Bay Beach is one of Darwin’s best beaches, with beautiful white sand that is just great for a fun outing.
+Fannie Bay Beach is one of Darwin’s best beaches, with beautiful white sand that is great for a fun outing.
 It has a bike track nearby that is frequented by runners and cyclists.
-Between the beach and the bike track, there is a grassy area that is perfect for picnics.
-Situated close by is Lake Alexander, where you can take in a cooling swim.
-You can also take a walk along the boardwalk to see the tidal mangrove forest.
+A grassy area is perfect for picnics between the beach and the bike track.
+Situated close by is Lake Alexander, where you can take in a refreshing swim.
+You can also walk along the boardwalk to see the tidal mangrove forest.

 Mindil Beach is one of the most popular Northern Territory beaches.
-It is widely known for the Mindil Sunset Market that thrives during the dry season.
-It’s live on Thursday and Sunday Evening every week from April to October.
+It is widely known for the Mindil Sunset Market, which thrives during the dry season.
+It’s on Thursdays and Sundays evenings every week from April to October.
 You can also enjoy the Darwin Beercan Regatta held at Mindil Beach annually.
 If you wonder whether you can swim at the Darwin beaches, the answer is yes, but not in all of them.
-And Mindil Beach is a safe place for you to swim and enjoy terrific sunsets too.
+And Mindil Beach is a safe place to swim and enjoy terrific sunsets.

 Casuarina Beach and Coastal Reserve

 The Casuarina Coastal Reserve is a fabulous place in Darwin with unspoiled beaches, sweeping trees and exotic native wildlife.
-Depending on the time of the year, it is also a great spot for birdwatching.
-Whether you want to have a picnic, enjoy some mountain biking, or explore the historical ruins, there is something for everyone at Casuarina Beach.
+It is also a great spot for birdwatching, depending on the time of the year.
+Whether you want to picnic, enjoy mountain biking, or explore the historical ruins, there is something for everyone at Casuarina Beach.

 Lee Point Beach

 Lee Point Beach is located 14 kilometres away from Darwin’s Business District.
 It is a wide-open space with many things to pick from.
 It is an excellent place for fishing when the tide is right.
-When the tide is low, you can spend your time looking at the little fish or crabs moving about in the rock pools.
+The little fish or crabs move about in the rock pools when the tide is low.
 Can you swim on this Darwin beach?
-Yes, of course, you can, but it’s best to be cautious because of the jellyfish or crocodiles that could be in the water, so watch out for the safety and swimming signs.
+Yes, you can, but it’s best to be cautious because of the jellyfish or crocodiles in the water, so watch out for the safety and swimming signs.

-Darwin has many interesting markets that you can stroll through.
-Regardless of the weather, on your solo trip to Darwin, you can do lots of fun things for free and enjoy the best food in Darwin.
+Darwin has many attractive markets you can stroll through and spend a whole day there.
+Regardless of the weather, on your solo trip to Darwin, you can do lots of fun activities for free and enjoy the best food in Darwin.
 Here are the best markets in Darwin to check out from Thursday to Sunday.

 The Mindil Beach Sunset Market